jottobot/Scraper/README.md

 * Mongo DB

 ## Description
 This Beauty Insider application scrapes articles from Women's Health and readily displays them on one page.
-The user can save certain articles and comment on them.
+The user can also comment, and save their comments to Mongo DB, on each article.

 ## To use
 * git clone to local computer